jgstew/jgstew.github.io/_posts/2016-11-21-Downloading-Files-with-BigFix:-Prefetches.md

 ### Prefetch Blocks

 Prefetch blocks are a less common form of `prefetch`.
+They are really only needed for rare extra functionality or very complex situations.
+It is useful to be able to understand a prefetch block if you come across one, but it is not likely that you will need to create one.

+Prefetch blocks have all the same general parts as prefetch statements, but in a block structure:

+    begin prefetch block
+        add prefetch item name=theFileName sha1=theSha1 size=theSize url=http://theURL
+    end prefetch block